noear/socket.d/README.md

 <hr />

-Socket.D is a new communication application protocol and development framework.
-Facilitate "pleasant" communication between client and server.

-### Experience effect

-* Fast: ~ 1.5 million TPS (using MacBook pro 2020 + JDK8 native test, single client sending and receiving)
-* Simple: "Socket.D is to Sockets what Vue is to Js and Mvc is to Http"
+One user said, "Socket.D is to Socket what Vue is to Js and Mvc is to Http."
-* Cluster: "Socket.D Broker" (all participants, like chatting in a social group.
-Who want to send at who)

 ### Main Features

+* Event-based, where each message is an event (or instruction)
-* Semantically, every message is an event, and every event has meta-information
+* Semantically, each message has meta-information
 * Language independent, binary communication protocol (tcp, ws, udp supported).
 Support multi-language, multi-platform
 * Disconnection reconnection, automatic connection restoration
 * Multiplexing